Ling Jihua: Rising through the ranks in Beijing

 From August 1983, Ling studied at the Communist Youth League Academy (later China Youth University of Political Studies), majoring in political education.
-In July 1985, Ling worked in the political theory section of the propaganda department of the Communist Youth League.
+In July 1985, Ling worked in the political theory section of the Publicity Department of the Communist Youth League.
 At that time, Hu Jintao was the First Secretary (i.e., leader) of the Youth League, though it is not clear whether there was direct contact between Ling and Hu.
 From June 1988, Ling served in various posts in CYL, mostly as part of the CYL Secretariat and the CYL General Office.
-He also served as editor-in-chief of Chinese Communist Youth League, the primary theory publication of the CYL, and between 1994 and 1995, and the CYL's chief of propaganda.
+He also was editor-in-chief of Chinese Communist Youth League, the primary theory publication of the CYL, and between 1994 and 1995, and the CYL's chief of propaganda.

 In December 1995, after having served in CYL for over ten years, Ling was transferred to General Office of the Chinese Communist Party, and continued his work in political theory.
 Between 1994 and 1996 Ling obtained an "on-job master's degree" in commercial management at Hunan University.
 In June 1998, he was promoted to head of research office of the General Office (中央办公厅调研室主任).
 In December 1999, Ling was appointed as deputy director of General Office.
-Later, he also served as the deputy chief of the General Office in charge of the Central Institutional Organization Commission, and chief of staff of the Office of General Secretary Hu Jintao.
+Later, he also was the deputy chief of the General Office in charge of the Central Institutional Organization Commission, and chief of staff of the Office of General Secretary Hu Jintao.

 On 19 September 2007, Ling was promoted to become Director of General Office of the Chinese Communist Party, the nerve center of the party that was in charge of all manner of administrative activities of the party's central authorities, including communications and leaders' scheduling and agendas.
 He also became a Secretary of the Central Secretariat, in charge of the implementation of tasks set forth by the party's Politburo.